paulflakstad/opencms-module-customwidgets/README.md

 Based on [jQuery UI's Autocomplete widget](http://jqueryui.com/autocomplete/) and also leveraging a little [underscore.js](http://underscorejs.org/).

-The widget can also be used standalone, outside of OpenCms.
+The widget can also be used on the frontend (i.e. on a regular web page) using the same .
+You need to include these files (in order):
+- jQuery UI styles `//ajax.googleapis.com/ajax/libs/jqueryui/1.11.2/themes/smoothness/jquery-ui.css`
+- jQuery `//ajax.googleapis.com/ajax/libs/jquery/2.1.1/jquery.min.js`
+- jQuery UI `//ajax.googleapis.com/ajax/libs/jqueryui/1.11.2/jquery-ui.min.js`
+- `string-suggest-widget-helpers.js`
+- `string-suggest-widget.js`

 **(C) Paul-Inge Flakstad / Norwegian Polar Institute.
 This work is free.
 You can redistribute it and/or modify it, under the terms of the [WTFPL license version 2](http://www.wtfpl.net/).**